Sam-Dragon/cloud/gcp/GCP.md

 - It is Iaas service unlike amazon which is Paas service

 > Regions & Zones
-- region is large area with common features.
+- It is large area with common features.
-- geographical location to host resources
+- Geographical location to host resources
 - Region contains 'zones'
 <br> Ex. monsoon region, mountanious region <br>

 > Advantages
-- prevents slow access to other users in the world. low latency
+- Prevents slow access to other users in the world. low latency
-- prevents data center crash.
+- Prevents data center crash.
 High availablity
-- global footprint
+- Global footprint
 - Adhere govt regulations

 > Zone
 - It is small area that differs from its surroundings in some way [special area].
-- each zone has data centers
+- Each zone has data centers
 Ex. war zone, no-parking zone

 # Compute Engine